Start page

 Part one

 But this time the Moscals were not afraid to stay at night.
 "Probably because they have a mashingwer!"
 So Mikhailik though.
 "Mashingwer" was in his imagination a magic weapon.
-Sometimes he was watching how he thundered and, in his imagination, each bullet from him striked in an enemy.
+Sometimes he was watching how he thundered and, in his imagination, each bullet from him struck an enemy.
 Less appealing were the usual submachine guns "pepesha", but a close look at them was also interesting.
 That's why Mykhailyk always sauntered around the soldiers, while their commander waved his hands and shouted some obscure words.
 In general, Mykhailyk understood the Russian language more or less, but the content of the most used words, he could not in vain.
-So now he has heard something so incomprehensible from the commander, and after an intonation he realized that he had to flee home.
+So now he has heard something so incomprehensible from the commander, and after an intonation, he realized that he had to flee home.

-Now the family had dinner late, the weak night-light blinked in front of the images, and his gleam reflected in the eyes of the saints, and therefore it seemed that they were following the movements of the mother, who in the twilight laid the boiled potatoes for all.
-Outdoors there was silence, only quietly clocked the clock on the wall clocked quietly, and at the time the smoker choked the chickens, occupying time at night.
+Now the family had dinner late, the weak night light blinked in front of the images, and his gleam reflected in the eyes of the saints, and therefore it seemed that they were following the movements of the mother, who in the twilight laid the boiled potatoes for all.
+Outdoors there was silence, only quietly clocked the clock on the wall clocked quietly, and at that time the smoker choked the chickens, occupying time at night.
 The family started to eat, but suddenly in the yard the dog began to clank with the chain and burst in barking, as if crazy.
-Immediately cracked the shot and then a piteous but a brief yelping heard.
+Immediately cracked the shot and then a piteous but brief yelping heard.
 Romko realized that Kudlaj exists no longer.
 And boots were already thrown on the steps, and a hoarse voice came from behind the door:

 - Open it!

 Nobody moved from place.
 Probably everyone hoped that unwanted guests would go on without hearing the answer.
 But "guests" began to gamble at the door with something weighty.
-The whole house was shaking, as if during the earthquake of seven points, and thin glass was alarmingly crumbling in a cupboard.
-Father Lubomir slowly rose from the table, crossed himself and knelt in front of the images, the children and mother also rose and stood behind him.
+The whole house was shaking as if during the earthquake of seven points, and thin glass was alarmingly crumbling in a cupboard.
+Father Lubomir slowly rose from the table, crossed himself, and knelt in front of the images, the children and mother also rose and stood behind him.
 Meanwhile, the door swung from the bumps and finally opened with a rumbling.
 A crowd of soldiers rushed into the hut and one of them grabbed the priest in a collar, trying to bring him from his knees.

 - Father, prepare.
 And you mother, too, the children prepare!